zapier/visual-builder/docs/_publish/launch-process/zps.md

 **Can I modify who can access my integration’s Zapier Partner Sandbox?**

 You can't manually add or remove users to your integration’s Zapier Partner Sandbox workspace.
-Qualifying users must request access by writing into `partners@zapier.com`.
+Qualifying users must request access by submitting the form linked at the top of the "Manage Team" page in the developer platform for their qualifying integration.

 **Can I lose access to Zapier Partner Sandbox?**